Rules of the South Hockey Mens League

 circumstances, at the direction of the relevant secretary) and, if relevant, the consent of the appointing

-- The result of each match, and if required the names of the goalscorers, shall be speedily notified in accordance
+- The result or non-playing of each match, and if required the names of the goalscorers, shall be speedily notified

-with any directions of the relevant secretary.
-Failure to do so will normally result in a financial penalty.
+in accordance with any directions of the relevant secretary.
+Failure to do so will normally result in a financial

 - Notification of results shall be by publication on the League website.